magnyx/web-development-notebook/README.md

 Tools to use regularly: Computer, Google, Text Editor, Command Line Interface (CLI), Stack Overflow, Git, GitHub

-Reading assignment: "Why Learning Code is so damn hard" (https://web.archive.org/web/20230630111131/https://www.thinkful.com/blog/why-learning-to-code-is-so-damn-hard/); Wikipedia's take on Web design (https://en.wikipedia.org/wiki/Web_design); and the blog post from Udacity on front-end, back-end and full stack developers (https://www.udacity.com/blog/2020/12/front-end-vs-back-end-vs-full-stack-web-developers.html).
+Reading assignment: ["Why Learning Code is so damn hard"](https://web.archive.org/web/20230630111131/https://www.thinkful.com/blog/why-learning-to-code-is-so-damn-hard/); [Wikipedia's take on Web design](https://en.wikipedia.org/wiki/Web_design); and the [blog post from Udacity on front-end, back-end and full stack developers](https://www.udacity.com/blog/2020/12/front-end-vs-back-end-vs-full-stack-web-developers.html).
 From these, the most important observations I've found were:
  1. Learn the basic, and build.
 Once facing challenges upon, try to collab.
 Also, always learn from other people's codes on your own.
 Embrace challenges and don't give up.
  2. Creating a website involves: web designer, web development.
 But it can (and should) also involve a Graphic designer (logos, layouts, buttons), Internet marketing specialist, SEO writer, Internet copywriter, and User experience (UX) designer.
 These are all important in the making of an effective website!